MARPOL 73/78: Annex I

 MARPOL Annex I came into force on 2 October 1983 and deals with the discharge of oil into the ocean environment.
 It incorporates the oil discharge criteria prescribed in the 1969 amendments to the 1954 International Convention for the Prevention of Pollution of the Sea by Oil (OILPOL).
 It specifies tanker design features that are intended to minimize oil discharge into the ocean during ship operations and in case of accidents.
 It provides regulations with regard to the treatment of engine room bilge water (OWS) for all large commercial vessels and ballast and tank cleaning waste (ODME).
 It also introduces the concept of "special sea areas (PPSE)", which are considered to be at risk to pollution by oil.
 Discharge of oil within them has been completely outlawed, with a few minimal exceptions.

 The first half of MARPOL Annex I deals with engine room waste.
 There are various generations of technologies and equipment that have been developed to prevent waste such as oily water separators (OWS), oil content meters (OCM), and port reception facilities.

 The second part of the MARPOL Annex I has more to do with cleaning the cargo areas and tanks.
 Oil discharge monitoring equipment (ODME) is a very important technology mentioned in MARPOL Annex I that has greatly helped improve sanitation in these areas.

 The oil record book is another integral part of MARPOL Annex I, helping crew members log and keep track of oily wastewater discharges, among other things.

 Annex II

-MARPOL Annex II came into force on 6 April 1987.
+MARPOL Annex II came into force on 2 October 1983.
 It details the discharge criteria for the elimination of pollution by noxious liquid substances carried in large quantities.
 It divides substances into and introduces detailed operational standards and measures.
-The discharge of pollutants is allowed only to reception facilities with certain concentrations and tions.
+The discharge of pollutants is allowed only to reception facilities with certain concentrations and conditions.
 No matter what, no discharge of residues containing pollutants is permitted within 12 nmi of the nearest land.
 Stricter restrictions apply to "special areas".